Codecademy/gamut/packages/styleguide/stories/Organisms/Markdown/markdown-example.md

 ### Video

 `video`s with an `src` or a `source` video file will be rendered by our Video component, otherwise they'll render the original code.
-Videos with a `style` prop or another restricted prop will render their original code.
+Videos with a `style` prop or another restricted prop will be stripped of that property.

 <video width="100%" height="100%" align="middle" controls> <source src="https://content.codecademy.com/articles/db-browser/open-database.mp4" type="video/mp4"> Your browser does not support the video tag. </video>